maritz/nohm/docs/index.md

 ###### Timestamp

-Converts a Date(-time) to a timestamp (base 10 integer of miliseconds from 1970).
+Converts a Date(-time) to a timestamp (base 10 integer of milliseconds from 1970).
 This takes two different formats as inputs:

 - Numbers result in a direct parseInt